wfschneidergroup/wfschneidergroup.github.io/Instructions to update group webpage.md

 Transfer repo to group Github account
-apply for a host name
-home page - figures from paper
+apply for subdomain name such as schneidergroup.nd.edu home page - figures from paper
 people photos
-research descriptions and figures
+research area descriptions and figures

 ## Section A. Preparations before updating the webpage
 The files to make the group webpage are hosted on Github.
 Before you can make any modifications, you have to complete the three things.